Last updated on April 17th, 2019

 The dividing line between conjecture and inference is often a very difficult one to draw.
 A conjecture may be plausible but it is of no legal value, for its essence is that it is a mere guess.
 An inference in the legal sense, on the other hand, is a deduction from the evidence, and if it is a reasonable deduction it may have the validity of legal proof.
 The attribution of an occurrence to a cause is, I take it, always a matter of inference.

-Having said that, a credibility assessment is “the heartland of the discretion of triers of fact”, and in making its determination, the Immigration and Refugee Board is entitled to take into account the discrepancies, contradictions and omissions in the evidence and to view the evidence from the perspective of rationality and common sense: Giron v Canada (Minister of Employment and Immigration).
+At the same time, as per the Federal Court of Canada decision in Giron v Canada (Minister of Employment and Immigration), credibility assessment is “the heartland of the discretion of triers of fact”, and in making its determination, the Immigration and Refugee Board is entitled to take into account the discrepancies, contradictions and omissions in the evidence and to view the evidence from the perspective of rationality and common sense.

 Indicators of Credibility